omaryazji/VolleyLite/README.md

 ```

-- Create new JSONObject for parameters to be posted
+- Create new JSONObject for parameters for post methods

         JSONObject parameters = new JSONObject();
 ```java